 In recent years, retail associations have become the predominant front groups for tobacco companies.
-Imperial Tobacco has described retailers as part of its "integrated campaign approach" to influence public policy.
-The most visible are the Canadian Convenience Stores Association (CCSA) and its affiliated organizations: the National Convenience Stores Distributors Association (NACDA), the Western Convenience Stores Association, the Ontario Convenience Stores Association and the Association Québécoise des dépanneurs en alimentation (AQDA).
+Imperial Tobacco has described retailers as part of its "integrated campaign approach" to influence public policy.13 The most visible are the Canadian Convenience Stores Association (CCSA) and its affiliated organizations:14 the National Convenience Stores Distributors Association (NACDA), the Western Convenience Stores Association, the Atlantic Convenience Stores Association, the Ontario Convenience Stores Association and the Association Québécoise des dépanneurs en alimentation (AQDA).

-Although the CCSA represents interest beyond those of the tobacco industry, the importance of the industry to its operations is reflected in its acknowledgement of support in its annual internal publication, State of the Industry Report: Five of its seven largest contributors are tobacco manufacturers.
+Although the CCSA represents interest beyond those of the tobacco industry, the importance of the industry to its operations is reflected in its acknowledgement of support in its annual internal publication, State of the Industry Report: 15 Five of its seven largest contributors are tobacco manufacturers.
 The Canadian Convenience Stores Association has refused to disclose its financial relationship with the tobacco industry, either to the media or to Quebec legislators.
+16

-Retail organizations with links to the tobacco industry regularly campaign against tobacco control proposals, such as menthol bans and plain packaging.
+Retail organizations with links to the tobacco industry regularly campaign against tobacco control proposals, such as menthol bans17 and plain packaging.^{18 19}